leon-thomm/ryvencore/README.md

 ```

 I am excited about this, biggest room for improvement currently regards convenience GUI classes and touch support.
 For a more detailed overview visit the [docs page](https://leon-thomm.github.io/ryvencore/).

+### Contributing

+Contributions are *very* welcome.
+Due to my study, I myself will not have the time to work on this a lot during the next months.
+I did my best to create an internal structure that is a good foundation for further development.
+I think the project would especially benefit from development regarding the threading system, better convenience GUI widgets, even more flow designs and stuff like that.

+For discussing general ideas, notice there is a *Discussions* area.